CrescentonC/mlscript/icfp24-artifact-response/response.md

 This "fusion matches" section prints out the important fusion strategies information for those data constructor calls and pattern-matching expressions that are deforested.
-Above the `------------------`, these information is shown as the consumer (case expression) that a producer flows into; and below that it shows the producers that a case expression consumes.
+Above the `------------------`, this information is shown as the consumer (case expression) that a producer flows into; and below that it shows the producers that a case expression consumes.
 To make it clearer, for example, we could have pretty printed it to show that the fusion strategy of the expression `[Some 123]` is